 |

-Hermann Goring and Generalfeldmarschall Erhard Milch.
-Milch is wearing tunic size slip-on shoulderboards
+Period photograph of Reichsmarschall Hermann Goring and Generalfeldmarschall Erhard Milch.
+Milch is wearing tunic size slip-on shoulderboards on his leather coat, very similar to the

-characteristics in wear.
-However,
+example pictured above with matching characteristics in wear.
+However, notice that Goring’s

-are put on backwards!
-This
+slip-on shoulderboards are put on backwards!
+This would’ve been quite

-would’ve been quite noticeable in person as the eagles on his shoulderboard devices were manufactured in separate
+noticeable in person as the eagles on his shoulderboard

-left/right detail so that the eagles would always face forward.
-If this photograph had better detail,
+would always face forward.
+If this

-we would probably see that the Wehrmacht eagles
+photograph had better detail, we would probably see that the Wehrmacht eagles

 would both be facing backwards.